suman105/LeetCode-Top-Interview-150/README.md

 ## 📌 **About LeetCode Top Interview 150**
 **LeetCode Top Interview 150** is a curated list of essential coding problems designed to help you ace **technical interviews, competitive programming, and coding assessments**.
 These problems cover a wide range of topics, including:
-✔ Data Structures & Algorithms
+1. Data Structures & Algorithms
-✔ Problem-Solving Strategies
+2. Problem-Solving Strategies
-✔ Coding Best Practices
-✔ Interview-Ready Solutions
+3. Interview-Ready Solutions

 ## 📂 **Repository Structure**
 The solutions are categorized based on topics, making it easy to navigate: